 Below are all the books I’m aware of that feature a person of color or indigenous person that also has a disability of some kind.
 Not all of these books are recommended.
 Some I have not yet read, or have read but not yet reviewed.
 Read more about this list and comment with books you suggest I add here.
+I update this frequently so keep checking back for new additions.

 I HAVE REVIEWED